 - Read along with a speech synthetic voice

-CSMT DAISY 2.02 and DAISY 3.0 books can be opened and played in many open source or commercial DAISY software players , Hardware players or Mobile Applications depending on the book and the player specifications.
-Adaptive Multimedia Information System (AMIS) is one of the DAISY playerback software and is developed by DAISY Consortium.
+CSMT DAISY 2.02 and DAISY 3.0 books can be opened and played in many open source or commercial DAISY software players , hardware players , or mobile applications depending on the book and the player specifications.
+Adaptive Multimedia Information System (AMIS) is a DAISY playback software developed by DAISY Consortium.